synapticore-studio/NNERuntimeOpenVINO/README.md

 ## Platform Support
 Windows and Linux are supported.
 For a full list of supported OS versions, please refer to: https://docs.openvino.ai/2025/about-openvino/release-notes-openvino/system-requirements.html

-Prebuilt libraries for the `2025.1.0` release can be found in:
+Prebuilt libraries can be found in:

 `Binaries\openvino\<platform>`